 Competitors worry about appearance, not body fat percentage scores.

-Let me tell you a dirty little secret – I don’t use body fat percentage as a measure of progress with clients.
+I don’t use body fat percentage as a measure of progress with clients.

 In this article I’ll explain why I think you should forget all about body fat percentage.